Inequality and health inequities

 Show More

-Young and middle-aged adults (ages 15 to 44) do not typically die from the natural causes that kill older adults.
-Injuries, both intentional — violence or suicide — and unintentional, dominate as causes of death.
-These …
+Since we published this data story, some data in it have been updated.
+Get updated data on: Violence Young and middle-aged adults (ages 15 to 44) do not typically die from the natural causes that kill older adults.
+Injuries, …

-Lead is a harmful metal that can cause serious health issues.
-When lead poisoning makes headlines, the focus is usually on children’s health: Kids are at higher risk for lead exposure, which can cause developmental, learning …
+Since we published this data story, some data in it have been updated.
+Get updated data on: Adult lead poisoning Lead is a harmful metal that can cause serious health issues.
+When lead poisoning makes headlines, the focus is …

 Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal between racial groups.
 This concept is referred to as the racial wealth gap and it has its roots in settler colonialism and …

-New York City’s modern history of public health starts in the 1600s with the Bureau of Sanitary Inspections, and ever since, sanitation has been an essential part of public health — fighting disease by keeping our city clean. …
+Since we published this data story, some data in it have been updated.
+Get updated data on: Rat inspections New York City’s modern history of public health starts in the 1600s with the Bureau of Sanitary Inspections, and …

 A neighborhood is not only shaped by its residents, but also by governmental practices and policies.
 Some of these have discriminated against residents because of the color of their skin and have segregated neighborhoods …